 Instead of being reactive, be proactive.
 Choose to not react to the guy cutting you off or the baby crying or the traffic accident that caused you to be late to work (at least you’re not in the accident).
 If something happens to you that is less than pleasant, close your eyes and take a deep breath.

 Go over tip #3 again, meditation.
 That is the exact technique I use multiple times per day to avoid these problems and stay on the CAUSE side of the equation.
 This technique can save you from doing something that you will regret for the rest of your life.

 If you’ve never read the famous book by Richard Carlson, I highly recommend it.
 Most things in life are just not worth being stressed out about because the acute stress then leads to chronic stress and increased inflammation over time.
 The more stressed out you are, the more likely you are to have health issues.
 If something stressful happens in your life, take a step back and ask yourself, “Will this matter a year from now?
 Five years from now?” and focus on what you can do about it today.

 9. Eliminate Bad Fats and Increase Good Fats

 Eating fats in our diet has received a bad rap for several years, but not all fats are created equal.
-If you increase the amount of good fats in your diet, this will significantly reduce your problems with your eyes.
+If you increase the amount of good fats in your diet, you help support your eye health.

 How do you do that?
 Eliminate, or eat in moderation, bad saturated fats.
 These are found in most foods in the Western diet.
 This includes fried foods, baked goods (cookies, cakes, pies), most desserts (ice cream), most fast foods, pastries, mayonnaise, and more.